Scalsol/Scalsol.github.io/_pages/cv.md

 {% include base_path %}

-You can also find my detailed information in the pdf version of my CV. [[Here!](https://scalsol.github.io/files/cv.pdf)].
+You can also find more detailed information in the pdf version of my CV. [[Here!](https://scalsol.github.io/files/cv.pdf)].

 Education
 ======